 - Me and my autism - Ella shares her thoughts about her day to day life.

-- We are autism - a young person's view on what autism is to them.
+- We are autism - young people explaining what is autism to them.

 Explaining autism behaviour videos

-Ambitious about Autism have put together some helpful videos from young people explaining various behaviours of autism:
+Ambitious about Autism have put together some helpful videos from young people explaining various behaviours of autism, including:

 10 helpful tips